adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 ## Rise of the Kingdom of Magadha

+Rajas were prominent people who often performed sacrifices.
+And Rajas who organised the sacrifices were considered very powerful.
+And they were started recognised as being rajas of **_janapadas_**. _janapada_ literally means where the jana settled.
+After some years some janapadas became more important and they were known as **_mahajanpadas_**. mahajapandas had a fortified capital city, maintain armies, collect taxes and more. for instance **Magadha**.
+And there was a different form of government known as **_gana_** or _sangha_.
+Instead of one, they had a group of rajas or rulers. for instance in **Vaji**, with its capital at Vaishali.

 ### Kingdoms and Republics

 By 600 B. C., the Aryans had spread all over the Ganga valley and its neighbourhood.
 The older tribal organization gave away to republics and kingdoms.
 The Shakyas and the Lichchhavis in North Bihar formed important republics.
 Kosala, Magadha, and Vatsa in the Ganga valley and Avanti were powerful kingdoms.
 They fought one another and at last Magadha emerged as the most powerful kingdom.
 Bimbisara and his son Ajatashatru made Magadha a big and strong kingdom.
 With the rise of the kingdom of Magadha, the king became a very important person and was believed to be endowed with god-like powers and virtues.
 An administrative system for governing the kingdom was also developed.